open-mmlab/mmocr/configs/textdet/panet/README.md

 | :-----------------------------------------------------------------: | :--------------: | :-------------: | :------------: | :-----: | :-------: | :----------: | :----------: | :-----------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 | [PANet](configs/textdet/panet/panet_r18_fpem_ffm_600e_icdar2015.py) |     ImageNet     | ICDAR2015 Train | ICDAR2015 Test |   600   |    736    | 0.734 (0.74) | 0.856 (0.86) | 0.791 (0.795) | [model](https://download.openmmlab.com/mmocr/textdet/panet/panet_r18_fpem_ffm_sbn_600e_icdar2015_20210219-42dbe46a.pth) \| [log](https://download.openmmlab.com/mmocr/textdet/panet/panet_r18_fpem_ffm_sbn_600e_icdar2015_20210219-42dbe46a.log.json) |

+:::{note}
-**Note:** We've upgraded our IoU backend from `Polygon3` to `shapely`.
+We've upgraded our IoU backend from `Polygon3` to `shapely`.
 There are some performance differences for some models due to the backends' different logics to handle invalid polygons (more info [here](https://github.com/open-mmlab/mmocr/issues/465)). **New evaluation result is presented in brackets** and new logs will be uploaded soon.

 ## Citation